BeautifulSoup tutorial: Scraping web pages with Python

 Conclusion

-I hoped you liked this article about web scraping in Python and that it will make your life easier.
-If you like to read more about web scraping in Python do not hesitate to check out our extensive Python web scraping guide.
-You might also be interested by our XPath tutorial.
+I hope you liked this article about web scraping in Python and that it will make your life easier.
+For further reading, do not hesitate to check out our extensive Python web scraping guide .
+You might also be interested in following tutorials that can help you in your web scraping journey.

 image description